AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/overview.md

 ### DNS servers

 The purpose of the [Domain name system](https://adguard-dns.io/kb/general/dns-filtering/#what-is-dns) (DNS) is to translate websites' names into something browsers can understand, i.e. IP addresses.
 This job is performed by DNS servers.
-AdGuard VPN for Android offers a choice of several DNS servers, each with special qualities.
+AdGuard VPN for Android offers a wide selection of DNS servers, each with special qualities.
 For example, [AdGuard DNS](https://adguard-dns.io/kb/) removes ads and protects your device from tracking while AdGuard DNS Family Protection combines the functions of AdGuard DNS with SafeSearch and adult content blocking.
 There is also an option to add a custom DNS server.

 ### Auto-protection